Gary Lineker to ‘step back’ from Match Of The Day amid asylum remarks row

 The row was sparked by his response on Twitter to a Home Office video in which Home Secretary Suella Braverman unveiled the Government’s plans to stop migrants crossing the Channel on small boats.

-The ex-England striker wrote: “There is no huge influx.
+The former England striker wrote: “There is no huge influx.
 We take far fewer refugees than other major European countries.

 “This is just an immeasurably cruel policy directed at the most vulnerable people in language that is not dissimilar to that used by Germany in the ’30s.”